kjejac/terraform-beginner-bootcamp-2023/journal/git_visualization_project.md

         subgraph "root" {
                 "[root] module.terrahouse_aws.aws_cloudfront_distribution.s3_distribution (expand)" [label = "module.terrahouse_aws.aws_cloudfront_distribution.s3_distribution", shape = "box"]
                 "[root] module.terrahouse_aws.
         ...
 ```

-This can be used in [Graphviz Online](https://dreampuf.github.io/GraphvizOnline)
+This can be used in [Graphviz Online](https://dreampuf.github.io/GraphvizOnline) to generate a vizualization of how it all connects.

 ## Git